ariadne-cps/ariadne/doc/smt_solver_design.md

 whose lower bound already lies above -epsilon.

-If whole-box certification and point-candidate certification both fail, normal splitting continues.
-A non-splittable uncertified DP box remains `UNKNOWN`.
+If whole-box certification and point-candidate certification both fail, normal splitting continues. dReal4's sequential ICP contains one explicit fixed-precision escape hatch: if the requested delta condition is still not met but the box is no longer bisectable, `CheckSat` returns true.
+Ariadne now adopts the same operational rule.
+A non-splittable uncertified DP box therefore returns `EPSILON_SAT` with the terminal box as witness and increments `dp_resolution_fallback_boxes`.

+This fallback is intentionally distinguishable from a validated epsilon certificate.
+When `dp_resolution_fallback_boxes==0`, an `EPSILON_SAT` witness has been validated against the requested epsilon.
+A nonzero value records the machine-resolution case where, like dReal4, the implementation cannot enforce the requested precision any further.
+This is the only deliberate weakening of the witness-certification contract.

 ### UNKNOWN taxonomy

-The current implementation has two numerical sources of `UNKNOWN` that propagate to the public result:

-1. **Explicit resource exhaustion.** Sequential and parallel conjunction search return `UNKNOWN` when the configured global box-processing limit is reached.
-2. **DP-resolution exhaustion.** After validated original-domain reduction and all available epsilon witness checks have failed, `_process_box` returns `UNKNOWN` when `Box::split` cannot produce distinct children.

-The statistics currently named `non_splittable_uncertified_boxes` and `non_splittable_epsilon_overlap_boxes` identify the second state.
-The latter name is historical: the important semantic fact is failure of certification at the DP representation boundary, not mere epsilon overlap.
+After adopting the dReal4 non-bisectable fallback, fixed-precision resolution exhaustion is no longer a source of public `UNKNOWN`.
+It produces operational `EPSILON_SAT` and is explicitly visible through `dp_resolution_fallback_boxes`.

-Boolean/CDCL search does not create a third numerical cause.
-A theory `UNKNOWN` is remembered while Boolean search may continue through other assignments; the final Boolean result is `UNKNOWN` only if no certified witness or global UNSAT proof is obtained and at least one explored theory branch was numerically unresolved.
+The remaining numerical `UNKNOWN` source is explicit resource exhaustion: sequential and parallel conjunction search return `UNKNOWN` when the configured global box-processing limit is reached.
+Boolean/CDCL search may continue after a resource-limited theory branch, but the final Boolean result is `UNKNOWN` if no other branch establishes epsilon satisfiability or UNSAT.

-The next implementation step should improve this taxonomy before attempting new completeness claims: add an explicit DP-resolution statistic/reason and preserve separate resource-exhaustion accounting.
-Tests should cover sequential, parallel and Boolean propagation of this reason using nontrivial formulas.

-The longer-term route to a larger two-outcome fragment is to reduce the DP resolution floor rather than hide it.
-Relevant work includes stronger symbolic simplification, shared-expression evaluation, validated correlation-preserving evaluation and stronger contractors.
-Each improvement can enlarge the class of queries decided before DP exhaustion while keeping the same sound three-result public contract.
+The older counters `non_splittable_uncertified_boxes` and `non_splittable_epsilon_overlap_boxes` are retained for diagnostic continuity and are incremented together with the new fallback counter.
+They no longer imply that the public result is `UNKNOWN`.

+The next branch-and-prune improvement is to make splitting focus on constraints whose box evaluation has not yet met the epsilon stopping condition, mirroring dReal's branching-candidate set.
+This is a performance/progress refinement, not a change to the terminal precision contract.

 ## Main implementation